 The NamUs Program and Management

 The National Missing and Unidentified Persons System, or NamUs, is the national information clearinghouse and resource center for missing, unidentified, and unclaimed person cases throughout the United States.
-NamUs is funded and administered by the National Institute of Justice (NIJ) and managed through a cooperative agreement with the University of North Texas (UNT) Health Science Center’s UNT Center for Human Identification (award number 2016-MU-BX-K007).
+NamUs is funded and administered by the National Institute of Justice (NIJ) and managed through a contract with RTI.
 All NamUs resources are provided at no cost through funding from NIJ.
 The NamUs program brings people, information, forensic science, and technology together to help resolve missing and unidentified person cases across the country.

 The National Institute of Justice (NIJ) is the research, development, and evaluation agency of the United States Department of Justice (DOJ).
 NIJ is dedicated to improving knowledge and understanding of crime and justice issues through science.